AI Transformation Is Failing to Deliver Profitable Growth—and It’s a Leadership Problem

 The first pattern: AI is recognized as “important,” but it is not anchored in the company’s economic logic.
 Leaders can’t answer the questions that matter: Where does AI change the business model?
 Where does it reshape margin structure and profitable growth?
 Where does it create real differentiation?
 Where does it compress cycle time so you can out-sprint the market?
 Where does it create new demand?

-Without those answers, AI becomes a collection of pilots—interesting, expensive, and strategically irrelevant.
+Without those fundamental answers, AI becomes a collection of pilots—interesting, expensive, and strategically irrelevant.

 Then comes the second pattern: leaders stall.
 They over-study.
 They wait for certainty.
 They ask for more benchmarks and more proof.
 That feels responsible.
 It is not.
 It is a delay disguised as rigor.
 The decisiveness is killing your growth and momentum.
 Meanwhile, faster competitors are learning in public, shipping, iterating, and resetting customer expectations.